Endrew F. v. Douglas County School District RE–1: Supreme court argument

 Supreme Court Justices Stephen G. Breyer, Samuel A. Alito Jr., and Anthony M. Kennedy expressed concerns about the implications of implementing IDEA with changes in quality of education standards.
 Breyer cautioned about potential rising costs of litigation, for example, extraneous lawsuits.
 Kennedy questioned the financial cost to districts with severely disabled students; Alito considered the burden on poorer school districts.

 Not all of the eleven circuit courts have considered the issue of standards and in those that have, only two set "meaningful educational benefit" standard.
 The Supreme Court will decide whether a uniform standard should apply nationally.
 Alito expressed frustration with the "blizzard of words" produced in the last thirty years of appeals courts hearings which offered different views on standards.

 Justice Ruth Bader Ginsburg cited the Board of Education v.
 Rowley (1982) in which the Court held that public schools were "not required by law to provide sign language interpreters to deaf students who are otherwise receiving an equal and adequate education."

 The lawyer for the parents, Jeffrey L. Fisher, claimed that schools should provide "substantially equal educational opportunities" and in most cases, the costs involve "things like providing Braille textbooks, providing an iPad, providing some specialized instruction by a staff member who's already on staff...[T]here are going to be some extreme cases....[IDEA] does not permit cost to trump what the act otherwise requires.
 Schools should provide "a level of educational services designed to allow the child to progress from grade to grade in the general curriculum."

+Decision

+In a unanimous decision written by Chief Justice John Roberts, the Supreme Court held that to meet its substantive obligation under IDEA, a school must offer "an IEP reasonably calculated to enable a child to make progress appropriate in light of the child's circumstances."

+The Court rejected the Tenth Circuit's application of a "merely more than de minimis" standard, which required only that schools provide barely more than trivial educational benefit.
+The Court found this standard inconsistent with the statutory language and purpose of IDEA, emphasizing that the law requires more than minimal progress.
+However, the Court also rejected a standard requiring substantially equal opportunities to non-disabled peers, stating that IDEA does not "guarantee any particular level of education."
+Schools must provide an educational program that is "appropriately ambitious" for each student with an IEP.